Shirayama Station

 Shirayama Station (白山駅, Shirayama-eki) is a passenger railway station located in the town of in Miki, Kagawa, Japan.
 It is operated by the private transportation company Takamatsu-Kotohira Electric Railroad (Kotoden) and is designated station "N14".

 Lines

-Shirayama Station is a statin on the Kotoden Nagao Line and is located 12.8 km from the opposing terminus of the line at Kawaramachi and 14.5 kilometers from Takamatsu-Chikkō Station.
+Shirayama Station is a station on the Kotoden Nagao Line and is located 12.8 km from the opposing terminus of the line at Kawaramachi and 14.5 kilometers from Takamatsu-Chikkō Station.

 Layout

 The station consists of a single side platform serving one bi-directional track.
 The station is unattended and there is no station building, but only a shelter on each platform.